Make This The Best Summer EVER!

 Please take a moment to look over our Tech free policy in the Parent Guidebook.
 We do not allow children to have cell phone while they are here at camp.
 We have many amazing success stories of children gaining independence, and our cell phone policy helps us to accomplish this.

 We know that you would like to check in on your child while they are here.
 Please call us in the office, and we will check to make sure your child is doing well and report back to you.
 If your child is struggling at camp, we will reach out to you to get your feedback on strategies to help them make it through the week.

 Our Camp staff policy states that the only type of relationship that is permitted between a camper and a camp staff member is a professional leadership relationship.
 Socializing between staff and campers in the off-season is permitted only at official supervised camp functions, such as our community service weekends, events or on our Official Facebook Page.

 Other off-season socializing between campers and staff is not permitted.
 Staff members are not permitted to “friend” campers on Facebook or other social media websites.
 For full details please look over our internet policy.

 We want to provide your child with the best experience at camp.
 To do so, we must hire staff, purchase food and obtain supplies based upon the number of children we expect to have at camp at any given week.
 Some of the registration fees are used well before your child arrives.

 - A non-refundable deposit of $100 per session is part of the registration fee.
-The balance of the camp fee after the deposit is deducted will be refunded if the request is made in writing and received at the camp no later than two weeks before the time your child is schedule to come to camp.
+The balance of the camp fee after the deposit is deducted will be refunded if the request is made in writing and received at the camp no later than three weeks before the time your child is schedule to come to camp.
 Refunds are disbursed in the same form that payment was made.